-Jose Mourinho officially begins work as Manchester United manager on Monday, but he will take over a team still in considerable flux after two unconvincing years under Louis van Gaal.
+Jose Mourinho's long-anticipated arrival at Old Trafford has been confirmed, but he will take over a Manchester United team still in considerable flux after two unconvincing years of Louis van Gaal's stewardship.

 Here, Press Association Sport assesses five of the most pressing issues.

 1. CHARM DE GEA

 It is hard to overestimate the importance of goalkeeper David de Gea to United's short-term prospects.